The True Scams Behind Netflix's "Inventing Anna"

-The Shondaland series, based on Jessica Pressler's New York magazine story.
-Set to debut on Netflix, the star-studded series, titled Inventing Anna, follows how the SoHo grifter finagled her way into NYC socialite circles and eventually received charges of grand larceny.
-So who is Anna Sorokin?
-And how did she manage to swindle institutions and friends out of approximately $275,000?
-Read ahead for this modern-day anti-heroine's fascinating story of greed and glamor.
+The Shondaland series, based on Jessica Pressler's 2018 New York Magazine story, debuted on Netflix on Feb.
+11. The star-studded show recounts how SoHo grifter Sorokin finagled her way into NYC socialite circles and eventually caught charges for grand larceny.
+So who is Anna Sorokin, and how did she manage to swindle institutions and friends out of approximately $275,000?
+Read ahead for this modern-day antiheroine's fascinating story of greed and glamour.

-Who Was Anna Delvey?
+Who Is Anna Delvey?

-So, Who Did She Scam, and How Did She Do It?
+Who Did She Scam, and How Did She Do It?

 Williams grew desperate to get her money back but couldn't contact her friend.
 She finally reached out to the Manhattan assistant district attorney, who set up a hearing date for misdemeanor charges against Sorokin.
-By then, several hotels kicked her out for unpaid fees.
-Sorokin was eventually arrested on six charges of grand larceny in July 2017 in Malibu, CA, where she had checked into a ritzy rehab center.
+By then, several hotels had kicked Sorokin out for unpaid fees.
+According to NBC New York, she was eventually arrested on six charges of grand larceny in July 2017 in Malibu, CA, where she had checked into a ritzy rehab center.

-Who Really Was Anna Sorokin?
+Who Really Is Anna Sorokin?

 Sorokin was actually born in 1991 in Moscow, according to Time, moving to Germany at age 16 with her family.
 Her father worked as a truck driver in a German town, later opening a heating and cooling business.
 Before her grifting scandals, she dropped out of college.
 Supported by her parents, she then briefly worked in public relations before interning at Purple magazine in Paris.
 She started calling herself Anna Delvey at that time, and thus, a scammer was born.